 Independently of the question of global warming, the Club of Rome has been saying since its founding publication in 1972, The Limits to Growth: A Report for the Club of Rome's Project on the Predicament of Mankind, that world population and material production--regardless of whether the energy is from fossil fuel, nuclear or solar--need to be limited because the world is finite.
 The Limits to Growth book does not single out fossil fuels from other things such as minerals (aluminum, chromium, etc.), the finite supply of which also constitutes a limit to material growth.
 Everything is finite, so why does the Rockefeller Foundation focus on fossil fuel?

 Very likely, here's why.
 The Rockefellers, along with others in the billionaire and royalty upper class, are thinking ahead.
 They have apparently concluded that material growth on this planet cannot go on forever.
 But this creates a big problem for the upper class.
 Why?
 The ideological basis for the legitimacy of the capitalist upper class has, since the time of the Industrial Revolution, been based on its claim that its economic system--unlike the old feudal system it overthrew--increases economic production and will keep increasing it more and more and more forever.
+But what if that is no longer possible?
 The Rockefeller Foundation sees that, "Houston, we have a problem!"
 What to do?

 The solution that the Rockefeller Foundation is laying the groundwork for is this.
 Change the basis of legitimacy for the upper class enjoying its immense wealth, power and privilege.
 Change it from the claim that it will increase economic production forever to the claim that it will RESTRICT economic production and consumption in order to save the planet and human civilization.
 The Rockefeller Foundation apparently believes that it will be much harder to persuade the masses to live with less economic production and consumption if the argument is "Use less non-renewable resources so people have some in the future" than if the argument is "Save the planet and human civilization from imminent destruction!"